YenSiang99/respond-io-flow/README.md

-# Respond.io-style flow builder
+# Respond.io flow builder

-A Vue 3 + Vite app for editing a flow on a canvas, implemented using Vue Flow.
+A persistent frontend Vue 3 + Vite app for editing a flow on a canvas, implemented using Vue Flow.
 State is kept in the browser via `localStorage`, with a bundled JSON seed for first load.

 ## Requirements